The Best Off Road Lights of 2018!

 - Easy set-up (harness included)

 It has a fairly solid construction.
 However, the main pro of this 42’’ LED light bar from Auxbeam is its brightness.
 To put it mildly, the LEDs on this light bar are glaring.
-I wouldn’t want to be caught staring at them, even if I were a hundred feet away.
+To be more exact, the lights are 2400 lumens and a Cold White 6500K.

 Still, this light bar isn’t without its problems.
 Specifically, the wire harness included is rather poor.
 Sadly, this light bar isn’t ready-to-go out of the box.
 If you’re planning on buying the Auxbeam 42’’ LED Light Bar, be prepared to spend a little more time and money on rewiring.
 Or possibly even purchasing a new harness.
 Other than that, this light bar works fairly well.